Lotus Elan: Performance

 The performance of the Elan was derived from the combination of its powerful engine (by contemporary standards) and light weight.
 The roadholding and agility of the car also meant that high speeds could be maintained on corners, which allowed for high average speeds.

 By contemporary standards, the Sprint was an exceptionally rapid car and quite lived up to its name.
 It embarrassed almost every other supercar at the time in terms of outright acceleration up to about 90 mph.
 This electrifying performance was accentuated by the brilliant handling and road holding, allied to the small size and weight of the Elan, which meant that a well driven Elan on a dry road could outclass any other non-Lotus road car.

 Although performance results achieved by testers are affected by many variables (e.g. differential ratio, weather/road conditions, gross vehicle weight, DHC vs. FHC, etc.) the following tables provide an overview of the car's capabilities.

-The following excerpt from Robinshaw & Ross summarizes Elan performance for each Series:
+The following excerpt from Robinshaw and Ross summarises Elan performance for each Series:

 A few additional figures for the Sprint: